CiscoSE/BRKDEV-2004-CL21/README.md

-# C-series Standalone Server Configuration Using Terraform
+# UCS C-series Standalone Server Configuration Using Terraform

-Cisco Live 2021 Anytime Breakout Session BRKDEV-2004
+This repository pairs with the Cisco Live 2021 Anytime Breakout Session BRKDEV-2004 session.

-This repository pairs with the aforementioned session - the guiding principle for this example repository is to provide a working, usable set of Terraform configuration files.
+The guiding principle for this example repository is to provide a working, usable set of Terraform configuration files.
 While some best practices may suggest a more frequent use of variables throughout the plan, (a) that approach would reduce the educational value and (b) many of these "hard coded" values derive from existing best practice parameters within the UCS ecosystem.
-Of course, they should be adjusted based on your application needs but - with any luck - most will not need to be changed.
+Of course, they should be adjusted based on your application needs but
+- with any luck - most will not need to be changed.

 There are some organization specific variables that were built into this Terraform configuration.
 Those variables and their defaults are defined in the **variables.tf** file of each subdirectory.